cvl-umass/compsci670-fall-2024/_pages/project.md

 ## Midpoint Project Report and Presentation

 ### Midpoint Project Report
 Teams are required to submit a 4-page midpoint project report (excluding references) that extends their initial project proposal.
+Submissions cannot exceed 4-pages, excluding references.
 The midpoint report should include the following:

 - **Preliminary Results**: Present a preliminary set of results from your experiments.
 - **Results Analysis**: Provide a detailed analysis of these preliminary results, discussing what they indicate and any initial conclusions you can draw.